To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 On 16 July, the Youth Violence Commission, which I chair, will publish its final report on the root causes of youth violence, The Lammy review highlights that systemic problems cannot be rectified by the criminal justice system alone, and that the work needs to start far earlier.
 What hope can the Minister give me that the Government will take our recommendations seriously, when we are still waiting for the recommendations of the Lammy review to be implemented?

-We have to recognise that in implementing some of these recommendations, some are quite easy to do but some are much more difficult.
+We have to recognise that implementing some of these recommendations is quite easy but some are much more difficult.
 For example, as part of this we are piloting plans for improved judicial recruitment.
 We have to recognise that recommendations will proceed sometimes in tandem, and I would be delighted to discuss with her the recommendations she refers to.

 Black people from Wales are five times over-represented in prisons and BAME women face the extra disadvantage of having no women’s centres to support rehabilitation.
 That is just one example of data crying out for tangible action.
 Will the Minister provide a clear road map of the Government’s plans to open the first residential women’s centre in Wales?